eric-ai-lab/R2H/README.md

 ### Script for real-time inference (for RdI task):

-In RdI task, the helper agent needs to interact with the task performer consistantly.
-We deploy both the helper agent and task performer agent in simulations of CVDN for evaluation.
-With the script below, we enable SeeRee to run as a real-time api for responding to any help request.
+In RdI task, since the helper agent needs to interact with the task performer consistently, we deploy both the helper agent and task performer agent in the Matterport3D simulator.
+With the script below, SeeRee will run as a real-time api for responding to any help request.

 ```./SeeRee/scripts/online_inference_seeree.sh```